What is cellulitis?

 Cellulitis is a common bacterial infection of the skin, which can affect all ages.
 It usually affects a limb but can occur anywhere on the body.
-Symptoms and signs are usually localised to the affected area but patients can become generally unwell with fevers, chills and shakes (bacteraemia).
+Symptoms and signs are usually localised to the affected area but patients can become generally unwell with fevers, chills and shakes (sepsis or bacteraemia).

 Severe or rapidly progressive cellulitis may lead to septicaemia (blood poisoning), necrotising fasciitis (a more serious soft tissue infection), or endocarditis (heart valve infection).

 Cellulitis is more common in some situations.
 The following lists those who may be at greater risk of developing cellulitis.

 - Venous disease (eg gravitational eczema, leg ulceration) and/or lymphoedema

 - Current or prior injury (eg trauma, surgical wounds, radiotherapy)